-These individual Chicken Pot Pie with Puff Pastry are hearty and delicious.
-Made easy with a store-bought puff pastry topping.
+Chicken Pot Pie is perfect comfort food and these are made easy with a store-bought puff pastry topping.
 Great with leftover turkey, too!

 These delicious and easy chicken pot pies with puff pastry, are super tasty and I love the balance of chicken to vegetables.
 This is no bland pie (and I’ve had a few!) but you do need to be sure to season well with salt and pepper, depending on the saltiness of your chicken stock.
 Good seasoning will bring all the flavours together.